Taking A Stand: New Beginnings

 Half amused, half resolute, Logan grunted.
 He gazed out at the yard, where the rusted swing set crouched like old scars across the grass.
 Dar never let him get rid of it before.
 Something’s shifted.
 “Consider it gone.
 I’ll hacksaw it after the room’s done.
 No mercy for nostalgia.”
 He pushed off the counter and rolled a shoulder, letting his jaw soften.
 “Dar—if the silence gets too loud, text me.
 I’ll leave the painting and come find you.”

 With that, he strode toward the garage, boots creaking, already planning: roller, pole, primer, gloves—and in the back of his mind, move furniture, hacksaw the swing set.
-Pulling out his phone, he fired off two quick texts: one to Sean [Get your arse over here] and one to Pam [It’s time].

 Pam’s spatula paused mid-swipe through a bowl of lemon curd.
-Her head snapped up, a slow grin spreading across her face as she watched Sean practically throw the offending mug back onto the counter.
+Her head snapped up as Sean practically threw the offending mug—a black one with a gold striped handle—back onto the counter.
+“Christ on a cracker, Ward.
+It’s a mug, not the Crown bloody Jewels.”

-Trying to sound innocent, Sean chimed in, but he failed spectacularly.
-“Pretty sure it was in the communal cupboard.
-No name tag, no Union Jack flag… seemed fair game.”
-Sean picked up the mug and, with a theatrical bow, traded it for Pam’s kitten-adorned replacement.
+“Pretty sure they were all in the communal cupboard,” Sean muttered, eyeing the black cup now on the counter.
+“No name tag… seemed fair game.”
+He took the kitten mug with a theatrical bow.
 “Ta, love.
 Wouldn’t want to bleed on the tile.”
 A half-formed smirk accompanied his glance at Logan.
 “Though I reckon a few red handprints might add character.
 Abstract expressionism, yeah?”

 Pam slid a fresh tray of miniature fruit tarts toward the two painters, the scent of vanilla and warm pastry filling the kitchen.
 “Abstract expressionism?
 Darling, the only art you’ll be creating is a chalk outline if you don’t watch that smart mouth.”
-She flicked a dish towel at him as he peered into the cupboard.
-“Sean, just between us, I’d advise you to avoid the black one with the chipped handle.
-That’s his ‘special’ mug.
-Been with him since…” She caught Logan’s eye for a fraction of a second, remembering a recent morning and shared coffee from that same mug. “…since forever.”
+She flicked a dish towel at him.
+“That black one is his ‘special’ mug,” Pam whispered.
+“Been with him since…” She caught Logan’s eye, remembering a recent morning and shared coffee from that same mug. “…since forever.
+Touch it and you’ll be creating a chalk outline.”

 “Chalk outline?
 Bit dramatic, love.
 I was thinking more… crime-scene chic.
 Very Berlin underground.”
 Sean ducked under the towel, paint freckling his forearm like dried blood.